Nineteen Hundred and Eighty-Five

 "Nineteen Hundred and Eighty-Five" (sometimes written as "1985") is a song by the British–American rock band Paul McCartney and Wings, released as the final track on their 1973 album Band on the Run.
 It has been featured on the 2001 documentary DVD Wingspan and Paul McCartney and Wings' 1974 TV special One Hand Clapping.
 A 2016 remix of the song was nominated for a Grammy Award.
-The song was referenced in Brett Easton Ellis’s novel Glamorama, driving a group of fictional supermodels to extreme terrorist acts.
+The song was referenced in Bret Easton Ellis’s novel Glamorama, driving a group of fictional supermodels to extreme terrorist acts.

 Lyrics and music

 Paul McCartney has said that the song originated with just the first line.

 The tune is the climactic track from the album Band on the Run.
 It continues the album's theme of escape by describing the singer achieving artistic freedom through love.
-Author Andrew Grant Jackson calls the lyrics "gibberish" and mere placeholders for the excitement and "cinematic purpose" of the music."
+Author Andrew Grant Jackson calls the lyrics "gibberish" and mere placeholders for the excitement and "cinematic purpose" of the music.

 The song has a grandiose ending with a full orchestra and the band.
 Other instrumentation includes mellotron, organ and horns.
 The album version ends with an excerpt of the opening song's chorus.
 This song is featured on several episodes of Trigger Happy TV.
 In its early life, it was simply titled "Piano Thing".

 Ultimate Classic Rock critic Dave Swanson rated the song as McCartney's 8th most underrated song, saying that "A funky groove holds the song together as Paul delivers a gritty bluesy vocal."